You can access some land across England without having to use paths - this land is known as ‘open access land’ or ‘access land’.

 - taking animals other than dogs on to the land

-- driving a vehicle (except a mobility vehicle)
+- driving a vehicle (except mobility scooters and powered wheelchairs)

 - water sports

 But you can use access land for horse-riding and cycling if:

 - public bridleways or byways cross the land – horse riders and cyclists can ride along these

 - there are local traditions, or rights, of access

 Dogs on open access land

 You must keep your dog on a lead no more than 2 metres long on open access land:

 - between 1 March and 31 July - to protect ground-nesting birds

 - at all times around livestock